Photovoltaic and concentrated solar power production and wind energy production

 European electricity markets

-In the week of December 6, prices of some of the European electricity markets analysed at AleaSoft Energy Forecasting increased compared to the previous week, while in other markets prices fell.
-Among the price increases, the largest rise was that of the EPEX SPOT market of Germany, of 36%.
-On the other hand, the lowest price increase was that of the Nord Pool market of the Nordic countries, of 2.0%.
-Prices also increased by around 7% in the markets of Belgium and the Netherlands.
-In the rest of the markets, prices decreased between 2.7% of the EPEX SPOT market of France and 4.1% of the N2EX market of the United Kingdom.
+In the week of December 13, prices of almost all European electricity markets analysed at AleaSoft Energy Forecasting increased compared to the previous week.
+The exception was the Nord Pool market of the Nordic countries, with a 36% drop in prices.
+On the other hand, the largest rises were those of the MIBEL market of Spain and the N2EX market of the United Kingdom, of 44% in both cases, followed by the 43% increase of the MIBEL market of Portugal.
+In contrast, the lowest price increase was that of the EPEX SPOT market of Germany, of 20%.
+In the rest of the markets, the price increases were between 26% of the IPEX market of Italy and 33% of the EPEX SPOT market of the Netherlands.

-During the week of December 6, high gas and CO2 prices favoured high prices in the European electricity markets.
-However, in the second week of December, the decrease in demand and the increase in wind energy production in countries such as Spain, Italy or Portugal allowed prices to fall in these markets.
-The fact that nuclear energy production levels in Spain are recovering compared to previous weeks also contributed to this trend.
+During the week of December 13, the general decline in wind energy production together with the rise in gas prices, due to tensions with gas supply from Russia, and high CO2 prices favoured price increases in the European electricity markets.
+The French nuclear energy availability situation also played a very important role in the latest price spike.

-AleaSoft Energy Forecasting’s price forecasts indicate that the week of December 13, prices might increase in European electricity markets, favoured by the general decrease in wind energy production, the increase in demand in most markets and high levels of gas and CO2 prices.
+AleaSoft Energy Forecasting’s price forecasts indicate that in the week of December 20, prices might continue to increase in most European electricity markets, mainly favoured by the unplanned shutdowns of nuclear reactors in France and the upward trend of gas prices.
+However, in the MIBEL market there could be price declines favoured by a significant increase in wind energy production in the Iberian Peninsula and the increase in average temperatures in Spain and Portugal.

 Source: Prepared by AleaSoft Energy Forecasting using data from OMIE, EPEX SPOT, Nord Pool and GME.